Gordonzi/DI-1500/README.md

-# Advanced Pentaho Data Integration - DI 1500
+# Advanced Pentaho Data Integration
-This course is aimed at introducing the Pentaho ETL tool to folks who are involved in a Pentaho implementation.
-Data Analysts, Project Managers, Professional Services consultants, Data Architects, Report Designers will gain a solid understanding of the key ETL concepts and workflows.

-## Getting Started
-These instructions will get you up and running on your local machine for development and testing purposes.
+  This course is designed to build upon your fundamental knowledge of Pentaho Data Integration (PDI).
+  Moving beyond the basics of creating transformations and jobs, you will learn how to use PDI in real-world project scenarios.
+  You'll add PDI as a data source for a variety of visualization options, utilize PDI's streaming data processing capabilties, build transformations with metadata injection, and scale and performance tune your PDI solution.

 ### Prerequisites

 The following software need to be installed and configured:
 ```

 Pentaho Business Analytics 8.x
 Java JDK 9.0.x
 Docker for Windows
-Git
+Git / GitHub
-Visual Code Source
+Atom / Visual Studio Code
 R
 RStudio
 Jenkins

 ```

-### Installing
-A step by step series of guides can be found at:

-[Artefacts for DI 5000](https://www.dropbox.com/sh/6nl31ts10sjimnr/AADFXjTek4f9ANyBivVVAhqFa?dl=0) - Shared File on DropBox

-## Course Overview
+### Course Overview

 On completing this course, you will be able to:

-### Module 1 - Project / Lifecycle Management
+#### Module 1 - Metadata Injection
 ```
- Deploy PDI projects for:
-  * Local - local file repository (with EE option)
-  * Development - EE Repository
-  * UAT - EE repository
-  * Production - EE repository
+  Overview of Metadata Injection
+  * Metadata Injection Workflows
+    - Standard
+    - Push / Pull
+    - 2-phase
+    - Filters
+  * Metadata Injection Scenarios
+    - Retail Sales
 ```

-### Module 2 - PDI as a Data Source
+#### Module 2 - PDI as a Data Source
 ```
   Configure PDI as a datasource for various scenarios:
   * Pentaho Reports step